JustinPries/terraform/README.md

 The AWS SAA Certification is most certainly not enough all by itself, but I also think learning the basics via AWS Certs helped me out A TON.
 Can't do something in Terraform if you don't know even know what it is, can you?

-This basic repository probably contains a lot of elementary work to some veterans, but the process of learning all of this has been extremely fun, it’s like a never ending puzzle and brain just can’t stop until I fix it.
+This basic repository probably contains a lot of elementary work to some veterans, but the process of learning all of this has been extremely fun, it’s like a never ending puzzle and my brain just can’t stop until I fix it.
 I can only imagine how complex those puzzles grow in major enterprise cloud environments with huge production applications.
 Sounds challenging, but also sounds like a great way to learn.